Raquel Welch Says She Thought Burt Reynolds Was ‘The Hottest Thing’ When She First Laid Eyes On Him

 While Welch was one of the hottest movie sex symbols at the time, coming off of her fur bikinied role in One Million Years, B.C., she met her match when she met Reynolds in 1968.

-After Burt Reynolds’ sudden death last week at age 82, Welch, 78, told People she had never heard of the actor when he was hired to co-star with her in the movie 100 Rifles because was living in Europe at the time.
-Welch first met her future co-star while waiting for a private plane to take them to the film set on Spain, and she admits she was blown away by his good looks and ’60s swagger.
+After Burt Reynolds’ sudden death last week at age 82, Welch, 78, told People she had never heard of the actor when he was hired to co-star with her in the movie 100 Rifles because she was living in Europe at the time.
+Welch first met her future co-star while waiting for a private plane to take them to the film set in Spain, and she admits she was blown away by his good looks and ’60s swagger.

 “The first time I laid eyes on him, he came strolling across the tarmac towards the plane and, well, he had a walk that was unlike anything I’d ever seen before.
 He was somewhere between a jock and a cowboy, which was just about perfect.
 I was thinking he’s just the hottest thing.
 And I haven’t even seen his face!”